Bachelor of Arts, Art Studio

 Minor Studio concentration– two courses

-Academic Electives Study outside of the department of art, taken with approval from a department advisor
+Academic Electives Study outside of the School of Art, taken with approval from a department advisor